 • Clamp isn't adjustable, so may not fit all pots

-This Instant Pot model is not the most powerful option on the market, but it is sleeker and smaller than many we tested, and the control panel is clear and easy to program.
-The size makes for easy storage, and the clear interface is color-coded so our testers found it easy to see when the machine was preheating, cooking and done at a glance.
+WHAT TO KNOW: This Instant Pot model is not the most powerful option on the market, but it is sleeker and smaller than many we tested, and the control panel is clear and easy to program.
+The size makes for easy storage, and the clear interface is color-coded.

 Advertisement - Continue Reading Below